What to Expect…

 As a reminder, we do not act as primary care providers but provide consultation medical and wellness services.
 It is important for you to also maintain the services of a primary care provider.
 We are not available after hours and do not provide “on call” coverage.
 We do not maintain hospital admitting privileges.
 In case of emergency, we ask that you call 911.

-Not near our office?
+Not near our Austin office?

-you no matter where you are.
+No problem, our Forum Health team is available to you no matter where you are.